yo-goto/obsidian-card-view-mode/README.md

 - You can globally turn on/off this plugin with a command at any time.
-- You can custmize card design(colors, corner radius, drop shadow).
+- You can customize the card design(colors, corner radius, drop shadow).

 ## Compatibility

 - [Sliding Panes (Andy Matuschak Mode)](https://github.com/deathau/sliding-panes-obsidian)
 - [Embedded Note Title](https://github.com/mgmeyers/obsidian-embedded-note-titles)
 - [Banners](https://github.com/noatpad/obsidian-banners) (compatibility is not yet stable)